 Like it usually is, going through RoboForm’s privacy policy was lengthy and difficult.
 It must comply with US laws, as well as European Union (GDPR), Swiss individuals under Privacy Shield, and Virginia law, so it’s hardly a surprise.

-Siber claims it tries to collect as little user data as it is possible.
+Siber claims it tries to collect as little user data as possible.
 This data consists of all data collected from the RoboForm license purchase page and data collected from users’ computers – and all of it is stored on the company’s cloud servers in the data center situated in the USA.
 It also adds that:

 “Personal data stored on Siber servers shall not be sent to other companies or individuals, except for cases when sending of such data is required by Siber business processes or for enforcement of this License Agreement and recipient of data is not expected to divulge or misuse received data.”